Brightmd/letsrenew/README.md

 ### On a Mac:

-If you are using [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) run the SAME COMMAND, but change the first line to:
+If you are using [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) run the SAME COMMANDS, but change the `host_letsencrypt` variable:

 ```
 host_letsencrypt=/private/etc/letsencrypt